 - Budapest public transport trip planner: https://futar.bkk.hu/

-According to current regulations a mask has to be worn onboard the public transport vehicles.
-This also applies to rail, long-distance buses.
+According to current regulations a mask does not have to be worn onboard the public transport vehicles.
+However we would advise to do so.

 We also would like to ask all participants to wear masks during all indoor activities (plenaries, student sessions, workshops, etc.), keep physical distance in the lecture room (use every second seat) and use hand sanitisers often.